BMW R1250RS

 The BMW R1250RS is a sport touring motorcycle (Reise Sport) produced by BMW Motorrad.
 It was unveiled at EICMA in November 2018.
 Like the other versions of the R-series, which include the R1250RT, R1250R (Roadster) and R1250GS, the motorcycle model is powered by a boxer engine.

 Specifications

 Powertrain

-The air- and water-cooled two-cylinder engine produces a nominal output of 100 kW (136 hp) at 7750 rpm and a maximum torque of 143 Nm at 6250 rpm from a displacement of 1254 cm^{3}.
+The air- and water-cooled two-cylinder engine produces a nominal output of 136 hp at 7,750 rpm and a maximum torque of 143 Nm at 6,250 rpm from a displacement of 1254 cm^{3}.
 It has a sliding camshaft (shiftcam) that adjusts the timing for the lower, middle and upper speed ranges and changes the intake valve lift.
 Depending on the position, a partial load or full load cam acts on the valves.
 A regulated three-way catalytic converter treats the exhaust gas.
 The engine meets the Euro 5 emissions standard.
 There is also engine drag torque control (MSR).
-Consumption in the WMTC cycle is given as 4.75 l/100 km (CO_{2} emissions are 110 g/km).
-The magazine Motorrad und Reisen reports from around 3.9 to around 5.3 l/100 km.
+Consumption in the WMTC cycle is given as 4.75 L/100 km (CO_{2} emissions are 110 g/km).
+The magazine Motorrad und Reisen reports from around 3.9 to around 5.3 L/100 km.